ohwgiles/laminar/UserManual.md

 # Installing Laminar

-Since Debian Bullseye, Laminar is available in [the official repositories](https://packages.debian.org/search?searchon=sourcenames&keywords=laminar).
+For Debian Bullseye, Laminar is available in [the official repositories](https://packages.debian.org/search?searchon=sourcenames&keywords=laminar).

 Alternatively, pre-built upstream packages are available for Debian 10 (Buster) on x86_64 and armhf, and for Rocky/CentOS/RHEL 7 and 8 on x86_64.